veraleitaodev/getGoals/testing.md

 |     clearing date |   allowed | allowed - in the goal card it appears an empty space |
 | if there is no current date, leaving the date unselected | allowed | allowed - in the goal card it appears an empty space |

+###  Bugs Known

+#### Bugs resolved

+- Once on collapible navbar menu the menu would not expand - console showing error.
+This was corrected by correcting the jquery script in the base.html.
+- Once testing register.html by input new details in form the error "AttributeError: 'NoneType' object has no attribute 'lower'" would repeatedly appear.
+Checked mongodb key on heroku, mongodb and eny.py document but all ok.
+I have ried changing collection names but no different until realised that there was no "name" property in username input in register.html.
+Once corrected this the form worked.
+- card layout on goals.html: icons for edit and delete too small as found in lighthouse tool found in inspect developer tools in chrome browser [(screenshot of analysis)](static/images/bugs/edit-delete-bug.jpeg "lighthouse analysis regards my goals page").
+- delete will delete the card in front instead of the card that suposed to delete. to resolve this issue added {{ loop.index }} to icon id and modal followed by tabindex="-1" to correct the bug.

+#### Bugs unresolved
+- http://set-goals-vl.herokuapp.com/new_goal accesscible when input url in bar when visitor is not logged in.
+It allows to input data, however when submited an error occurs showing keyerror: user.
+It showld not allow access to the page if user is not logged in.
+At the time of writting, I have time restrictions to resolve this error.
+- http://set-goals-vl.herokuapp.com/set_goals accesscible when input url in bar when visitor is not logged in.
+There is access to the page but no goal cards are displayed.
+At the time of writting, I have time restrictions to resolve this error.